FontoXML/fontoxpath/src/typeInference/README.md

 -   `CastExpr`:
     Is annotated with the target type of the cast.
 -   `FlworExpr`:
     The type this gets annotated with is, for the most part, determined by the return clause of the expression.
 The letClause and forClause add variables to the current `AnnotationContext`.
 When there is a forClause in the expression we annotate with the type of the returnClause, but the multiplicity is set to `ZERO_OR_MORE`.
 When we don't have a forClause we annotate with the type of the returnClause.
-The OrderByClause and WhereClause don't influence the type of the expression.
+The OrderByClause and WhereClause don't influence the type of the FlworExpression.
 -   `FunctionCallExpr/NamedFunctionRef/ArrowExpr`:
     The functionCallExpr is annotated by the return type of the function itself.
-As explained above the function is looked up in the context by its `QName` to retrieve the returnType of the function.
+As explained in the annotation section of this ReadMe the function is looked up in the context to retrieve the returnType of the function.
 -   `IfThenElseExpr`:
     This expression is only annotated when both the thenClause and elseClause have the exact same returnType, else we return item()\*.
 -   `PathExpr`: